How To: Create a Serene Bedroom Buyers Will Fall For

 Empty rooms can feel dark and flat, especially in the wrong lighting.
 When we stage bedrooms, one of the first things we consider is how natural light hits the space throughout the day.

 If a bedroom faces north or gets limited sunlight, we use soft, warm lamps to create an inviting glow.
-Matching bedside lamps are great for this, but don’t be afraid to add a floor lamp or two for extra warmth.
+If the room has beautiful natural light, let it shine with sheer curtains or light-filtering drapes.

 And always — always — switch every light on for photography and viewings.
-It creates instant warmth and depth that an empty room just can’t achieve on its own.

 Use Artwork to Soften Blank Walls